 The Designated Safeguarding Lead is Clare Searing.

-The Deputy Designated Safeguarding Leads are Sue Johnson, Nicola Laughton Vicky Palmer and Lois Beshiri
+The Deputy Designated Safeguarding Leads Nicola Laughton, Vicky Palmer and Lois Beshiri.

 At Upton Meadows we want to support our children and families from being drawn into terrorism, becoming terrorists or supporting terrorism or extremism in any form or guise.
 As a Trust and as a school, there is no place for extremist views of any kind whether from internal sources; pupils, staff or governors or external sources; school community, external agencies or individuals.
 We recognise that extremism and exposure to extremist materials and influences can lead to poor outcomes for children.
 PREVENT is the prevention of children falling prey to radicalisation or extremism, and forms part of our Safeguarding Children approach.